 If you are currently traveling, dreaming of vagabonding, or just want a dose of inspiration in your life to help exchange obstacles and excuses for dreams — read on!

 Greg: How old were you when you started traveling, and how long have you been out?

 Sal: My first trip was when I was 18.
 I had been working and saved enough money to fly from San Francisco to Miami.

-Since then, I’ve been travelling off and on, between my work as a teacher, as well as family obligations, until now…and now I am 77 years old and planning my next year-long adventure.
+Since then, I’ve been traveling off and on, between my work as a teacher, as well as family obligations, until now…and now I am 77 years old and planning my next year-long adventure.

 Greg: So you are living in Mexico now?

 Sal: I have been living in Mexico for the past five years.
 It’s a very special place with its mountain-desert location, colonial architecture, and rich indigenous culture.
 The weather is great as well.

 I chose to build a little house in Mexico because of all of the above reasons, besides the fact that it’s not in the U.S., but close enough for easy, fast, return if I wish.
 Also, the country itself has such a variety of nature’s gifts; beaches, mountains, deserts, a vast array of varying flora and fauna, and best of all, the people, who are so welcoming.

 Greg: How many countries have you been to now?